-Elise Blanchard if a French freelance photojournalist and writer who has been based and working in Afghanistan for seven years, focusing mainly on the impact of conflict on women and girls, as well as the Taliban and their governance.
+Elise Blanchard if a French freelance photojournalist and writer who was based in Afghanistan for seven years, focusing mainly on the impact of conflict on women and girls, as well as the Taliban and their governance.

 She worked for AFP's Kabul bureau for two years, covering the Fall of the country in 2021, before returning to freelancing.